SASS vs LESS: What to Choose?

 The genuine contrasts are found rather in the logical functions: LESS offers clients the chance to possibly enact or activate Mixins when explicit circumstances occur.
 This is a useful element; however, it addresses the degree of legitimate connections or logical links in LESS.

-SASS- SASS empowers you to make your own capacity and use them with the setting client needs.
+SASS– SASS empowers you to make your own capacity and use it to meet the client's needs.
 We can call functions by utilizing the function name with parameters.

 SASS offers loops and case differentiations, as known from programming languages.